KassieXie/MSBA-6070/README.md

 The expected outcome should already be displayed in the notebook under the codes, but feel free to test the code on your own.

 ## Logic Behind
-Decision Trees (DTs) are a non-parametric supervised learning method used for classification and regression.
-The goal is to create a model that predicts the value of a target variable by learning simple decision rules inferred from the data features.
-A tree can be seen as a piecewise constant approximation.
+The sklearn.ensemble module includes ensemble-based methods for classification, regression and anomaly detection.

-And all other sources related to DTs provided by scikit-learn developers can be found at: https://scikit-learn.org/stable/modules/tree.html#tree-algorithms-id3-c4-5-c5-0-and-cart
+All formal sources related to ensemble methods provided by scikit-learn developers can be found at: https://scikit-learn.org/stable/modules/classes.html?highlight=sklearn%20ensemble#module-sklearn.ensemble

 ## Contributing
 Apologize in advance that any pull requests other by the host might be rejected because this is an education repository for personal use.